 If you need or want to boost the number of UCAS points you have, then there are a few ways that you can earn yourself more, including a number of extracurricular activities which will award you with points.
 However, you should always bear in mind your time capacity and what you’ll feasibly be able to do.

 Sixth form is a much more in-depth form of studying compared to GCSE and will require lots of studying outside of the classroom in order for you to succeed.
 You should always speak with your guidance counsellor, teachers or parents before making any decisions on what extra things you should be doing to earn UCAS points.

 The most obvious route to earn yourself a significant number of extra UCAS points is to take an additional A-Level.

 Most students will study three A-Levels, however it is common for some high-achieving students to take four or even five to increase their UCAS points and academic strengths.

-As we said before, you should always consult your school guidance counselor or teachers to talk about whether they think you could handle an additional subject.
-A-Level subjects require a lot of time to excel in, and you want to ensure you won’t find yourself struggling to balance your work later down the line.
-Remember, it’s always better to achieve good grades in your three main A-Levels than it is to do badly across four.
+As we said before, you should always consult your school guidance counsellor or teachers to talk about whether they think you could handle an additional subject.
+A-Level subjects require a lot of time to excel in, and you want to ensure you will not find yourself struggling to balance your work later down the line.
+Remember, it is always better to achieve good grades in your three main A-Levels than to do badly across four.

 There are a few volunteering qualifications, such as the Certificate of Personal Effectiveness (CoPE) which can be taken alongside your A-Levels or Scottish Highers.

 The CoPE in particular can earn you up to 16 UCAS points.
-Though it’s not a huge amount, the qualification will also help you to develop a range of lifelong skills which will benefit you throughout your future.
-You’ll study topics such as global awareness, career planning and active citizenship – many of which can be made up by volunteering and making a difference in the community.
+Though it is not a huge amount, the qualification will also help you to develop a range of lifelong skills which will benefit you throughout your future.
+You will study topics such as global awareness, career planning and active citizenship – many of which can be made up by volunteering and making a difference in the community.